AIMS-Madison/Neural-Dynamical-Operator/README.md

 ## with Hybrid Optimization

-### Continous Spatial-Temporal Model <br> with Short-term States Prediction & Long-term Statistics Matching <br> for Continuous Complex Systems and PDEs
+### Continous Spatial-Temporal Model <br> with Short-Term States Prediction and Long-Term Statistics Matching <br> for Continuous Complex Systems and PDEs

 This repository contains the code for the paper: